 The eggs and pupae are often deposited in the cultivation substrate.
 The pupae are usually surrounded by a sort of spider web with moisture droplets.
 As long as the pot is wet, the larvae live mainly on the outside of the pot (between the substrate and the inner surface of the pot).
 As soon as the substrate gets dryer, the worm moves up to the pot centre (substrate).
 The larvae move along very acid slime threads (pH< 3).
 The larvae almost never move directly along parts of the substrate.
 After the pupae emerge, the mosquito moves upward through the medium and will start to fly.
 The mosquitoes move mainly in the evening and at night.
 The female lays its eggs in a short time.
 It prefers a moist surrounding for this (moist substrate).

 The pot worm is mainly found in the growing phase.
-Two or three weeks after potting, the first larvae are found in the substrate.
+The first pot worm larvae can often be found in the substrate in the propagation phase, within two to three weeks after potting.
 Subsequently, the number of mosquitoes and pot worms increases quickly.
 This also applies to the damage, which is characterised by erosion or chunks out of the root tip.

 The plant responds to this by producing new root tips.
 Usually, by sprouting several root tips slightly above the affected root tips.
 The growth retardation of the plant relates chiefly to weak absorption of water and nutrients by the root tips in the first weeks of the cultivation and to the extra energy that is needed to produce new root tips.
 Prev